KNX-IOT/KNX-IOT-Virtual/README.md

    ```

    The above sequence of commands are also available via shell scripts that creates the solution AND create the executables
-   - build.sh for building the secure devices
+   - build.sh for building the secure devices with mDNS
-   - build_unsecured.sh  for building the same devices with security turned off.
+   - build_unsecured.sh  for building the same devices with security turned off (no mDNS).

 3. Steps using GitLab